WPRT-FM: Conversion to sports

-On August 15, 2011, it was confirmed that WPRT would switch to a sports format.
-Adopting the new moniker "102-5 The Game", the format change took effect on Monday, August 29, 2011, at 6 AM, following a weekend of stunting of construction sounds, Nashville Predators highlights, and a loop for several hours of the closing chorus of "The Party's Over" by Journey.
-The station took over flagship status for the Predators after a one-year stint on sister-station 102.9 The Buzz.
+On August 15, 2011, it was confirmed that WPRT-FM would switch to a sports format.
+Adopting the new moniker “102.5 The Game”, the format change took effect on Monday, August 29, 2011, at 6 AM, following a weekend of stunting of construction sounds, Nashville Predators highlights, and a loop for several hours of the closing chorus of "The Party's Over" by Journey.
+The station took over flagship status for the Predators after a one-year stint on sister-station WBUZ "102.9 The Buzz".
 Upon its format change, the station announced it would become a primary affiliate of ESPN Radio six weeks after launch.
 This delay was due to ESPN Radio exercising an eight-week exit clause (executed two weeks prior to launch) in the contract with secondary affiliate WGFX-FM.
 Upon assumption of the affiliation, WPRT-FM began to carry various ESPN Radio programming including The Herd with Colin Cowherd, SVP & Russillo, and SportsCenter Nightly.

 In 2012, WPRT-FM became the new flagship for the Pacific Coast League's Nashville Sounds.
 On July 23 of that year, longtime Nashville sports radio personality George Plaster returned to the Nashville airwaves with the revival of his long-running afternoon drive-time talk show, SportsNight, leaving in August 2016 to become associate Athletic Director at Belmont University.

 To improve its coverage in the eastern portion of the Nashville market, the station was simulcast over W271AB, a translator located in La Vergne, Tennessee.
-The simulcast ended on February 5, 2013, when W271AB switched to a simulcast of WPRT-HD2, with a gospel format, branded as "The Light".
+The simulcast ended on February 5, 2013, when W271AB switched to a simulcast of WPRT-FM-HD2, with a gospel format, branded as "The Light".
 In May 2017, following a stunt loop for several days of "Macarena" by Los Del Rio, the HD2 sub-channel and translator changed their format to urban oldies, branded as "102.1 The Ville".
 This format would shift to urban adult contemporary in January 2023, coinciding with their addition of the Rickey Smiley Morning Show.